 ■Tsuchime (hammered) finish

 Tsuchime (hammered) is a textural patterning technique that is achieved by hammering sheets with a tool, one pattern at a time.
-The Tsuchime (hammered) pattern varies depending on the hammering tool’s size, pattern, material, type and the artisan’s working space and s/his strength.
+The Tsuchime (hammered) pattern varies depending on the hammering tool’s size, pattern, material, type and the artisan’s working space and his/her strength.

 Tsuchime (hammered) is favoured for its aesthetics, as well as its versatility.
 Typically as a design focal point, the texture is used in various ways, including monuments, interiors, interior constructions such as walls and ceilings, accessories and cooking utensils.